Current Exhibitions

 By fearlessly appropriating public spaces, Chicano and Chicana artists invented a new style and iconography which addressed the artists’ heritage and identities.

 This educational exhibit presents reproductions and descriptive texts of some of the best-known works of the Southern California Chicano Mural Movement.
-Themes range from religious subjects, Indigenous motifs, political and social commentaries, modern portraiture, to urban culture.
+Themes encompass religious subjects, Indigenous motifs, political and social commentaries, modern portraiture and urban culture.

-The Southern California Chicano Mural Movement provides the necessary background to appreciate the art exhibited in the CCMA’s Main Gallery by Man One and Cosmé Cordova It will help museum visitors better understand the roots of art being made in the 21st century by contemporary Chicano and Chicana artists as well as the outstanding murals painted during October, 2025, in downtown Ontario.
+The Southern California Chicano Mural Movement provides an essential background to appreciate the art created by Man One and Cosmé Cordova that is being exhibited in the museum’s Main Gallery.
+It will help museum visitors better understand the roots of art being made in the 21st century by contemporary Chicano and Chicana artists as well as the outstanding murals painted during October 2025 in downtown Ontario.

 Cosmé Cordova, Untitled 4